Learn how to configure both local and shared datasets using the Dataset manager.

 From the import modal, click 'Include dependencies' > Select up to 3 dependencies > Proceed as usual.

-Learn more about importing a dataset here
+Learn more about importing a dataset using copy-paste here.

 Exporting dataset options